juaoregon/juaoregon.github.io/README.md

 * ~~Loading mask/unmask for templates.~~
 * ~~Scroll-to-top button.~~
 * Contemplate cases with no results.
-* Code optimization for better efficiency.
+* Code refactoring for better efficiency.
 * Documentation and comments.

 ## License